 But, if things go south, you need to make sure that you can trust the regulator to keep your investment safe.
 Also, even when things are going well, you need to feel safe that the regulator and the licensing authority are regularly auditing the brokers and protecting you from all of the sorts of business malpractice that sometimes goes on in the Forex industry.

-In the end, if you feel that your Forex broker has not been totally fair about how it treated you as a Forex trader, the regulatory authority would be your last resort to remedy the situation.
+In the end, if you feel that your Forex broker has not been totally fair about how it treated you as a Forex trader, If a dispute cannot be resolved directly with a broker, traders have access to Australia’s external dispute resolution framework.
 So, before you pick a broker, you need to make sure that the regulator will take your complaint seriously and they will actively work on your side to resolve any disputes that may arise in the future.

 What Makes ASIC Stand Out Against Other Forex Regulators in the Industry